 Lightroom food photography presets are amazing.
-But if you don’t know how to get the full potential out of them, then they’re holding you back.
+But if you don’t know how to get the full potential out of them, then they could be holding you back.

-So if you think presets are a one-click solution – then I want to empower you to get more out of your Lightroom food photography presets and by extension your creative vision.
+If you think presets are a one-click solution – then I want to empower you to get more out of your Lightroom presets and by extension your creative vision.

 So read on my friend!